094459/newsletter-oss-projects/README.md

 [domain-specific-genai-chatbot-with-serverless](https://aws-oss.beachgeek.co.uk/3t9) This sample demonstrates how to build a domain specific chatbot using serverless and Bedrock.
 The chatbot employs Retrieval-Augments Generation (RAG) and chat history to provide context for the LLM to answer. (#195)

+**genai-asl-avatar-generator**

+[genai-asl-avatar-generator](https://aws-oss.beachgeek.co.uk/405) this repo provides code that demonstrates the power of a number of AWS services working in concert to enable seamless translation from speech/text to American Sign Language (ASL) avatar animations.
+Check out the supporting blog post, [Generative AI-powered American Sign Language Avatars](https://aws-oss.beachgeek.co.uk/406), where Suresh Poopandi walks through the project and code and how it all hangs together. (#201)

 **gen-ai-cve-patching**

 [gen-ai-cve-patching](https://aws-oss.beachgeek.co.uk/3vy) This repository introduces an innovative automated remediation pipeline, designed to effectively address vulnerabilities detected by AWS ECR Inspector.
 By leveraging Generative AI through Amazon Bedrock's in-context learning, this solution significantly enhances the security posture of application development workflows.
 The architecture integrates with CI/CD processes, offering a comprehensive and automated approach to vulnerability management.
 The architecture diagram provided illustrates the solution's key components and their interactions, ensuring a holistic vulnerability remediation strategy.(#197)